microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 ## Alert Actions and Routes

 Admin can choose how to handle the alerts by different alert actions.
-We provide some basic alert actions and you can also customize your own actions.
+We provide some basic alert actions and you can also customize your actions.
 In this section, we will first introduce the existing actions and the matching rules between these actions and alerts.
 Then we will let you know how to add new alert actions.
 The actions and matching rules are both handled by [`alert-manager`](https://prometheus.io/docs/alerting/latest/alertmanager/).

 ### Existing Actions and Matching Rules